US presses Russia over troop buildup along Ukraine border

 Speaking of the Moscow meetings, which officials have said included a conversation with Russian President Vladimir Putin and one of his most influential advisers, she said, “Director Burns was effective in sending the messages that he thought it was appropriate to send.”

-“The indication of how they processed the information that was shared?
-The ‘proof will be in the pudding’, as we say,” Donfried said.
-“We will continue to watch very closely what the Russians are doing on Ukraine’s border.”

-A day after Burns and Donfried visited Moscow, Ukraine complained that Russia has kept tens of thousands of troops not far from the countries’ border after war games, as part of an attempt to exert pressure on its ex-Soviet neighbor.
+A day after Burns and Donfried visited Moscow, Ukraine said Russia has kept tens of thousands of troops not far from the countries’ border after war games, as part of an attempt to exert pressure on its ex-Soviet neighbor.

 Russia has cast its weight behind a separatist insurgency in Ukraine’s east that erupted shortly after Moscow’s 2014 annexation of Ukraine’s Crimean Peninsula and has left more than 14,000 people dead.
 Russia has repeatedly denied any presence of its troops in eastern Ukraine.